critical thinking

 What Are Critical Thinking Skills?

 Critical thinking generally refers to the ability to think clearly and rationally about something.
-It is a necessary process in formulating an informed, independent opinion.
+It is a necessary process for formulating an informed, independent opinion.

-Without critical thinking skills, students won’t get beyond the memorization and regurgitation of facts and figures and will be incapable of independent thought, leaving them vulnerable to manipulation by misinformation and lies.
+Without critical thinking skills, students won’t get beyond memorising and regurgitating facts and figures and will be incapable of independent thought, leaving them vulnerable to manipulation by misinformation and lies.

 Critical thinking skills require students to analyze, evaluate, interpret and synthesize information.
 Practising these complex processes in the classroom enables students to apply their own creativity to problem-solving and conclusion formation.